MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Proposed Model

 \subsection{Multi-Scale Module (MSM)}

 The MSM, shown in Figure \ref{fig:multiscale}, employs a simple, yet powerful technique to regularise filter-based feature extraction on multiple scales.
 The core idea is to split a temporal convolution into multiple convolutions, each tasked with extracting features on a different time scale.
 To this end, the convolutions are encased by an input pooling and a complementary pooling operation for each scale.
 The preceding pooling along time determines the scale of the convolutional filter by defining its receptive field and resolution in the input signal.
 This operation is then followed by a temporal convolution, which extracts low-level spectro-morphological features on the respective scale.
 Crucially, the filter size of this convolution can be kept small for each scale.
 Note also that the filters can be either unimodal, where they are shared across all channels, or multimodal, where each filter is applied separately to individual channels.
 To maintain the shape of the pooled input, the padding type is set to ``same''.
 For sufficiently long input signals, the resulting border effects can be neglected.
 Finally, a complementary pooling operation downsamples the feature maps of the convolution to a common scale, allowing the downsampled feature maps to be merged.
-Specifically, the feature map size can be matched by setting the complementary pooling to $p_\mathrm{comp} = p_\mathrm{tot} / p_\mathrm{in}$, where $p_\mathrm{in}$ is the input pooling and $p_\mathrm{tot}$ is the combined total pooling.
+Specifically, the feature map size can be matched by defining the complementary pooling factor as $p_\mathrm{comp} = p_\mathrm{tot} / p_\mathrm{in}$, where $p_\mathrm{in}$ is the input pooling and $p_\mathrm{tot}$ is the combined total pooling.

-A second temporal convolution integrates the various scales to form high-level spectro-morphological features.
-We argue that these features encode the characteristic brainwave patterns that are used by sleep experts to interpret the physiological data.
+A second temporal convolution integrates the scales to form high-level spectro-morphological features.
+It is plausible that these features encode the characteristic brainwave patterns used by sleep experts to interpret the physiological data.